mindedsecurity/msak/README.md

 # ModBus Swiss Army Knife

-The MSAK is a tool written in Python to help discovering and testing exposed standard and custom services of ModBus Servers/Slaves over Serial or TCP/IP connections.
+MSAK is a tool written in Python to help discovering and testing exposed standard and custom services of ModBus Servers/Slaves over Serial or TCP/IP connections.
 It also offers a highly customizable payload generator that will help the tester to perform complex scans using a simple but powerful templating format.

 # Cloning